AdobeDocs/campaign-standard.de-DE/help/start/using/privacy.md

 >[!NOTE]
 >
 >Diese Tools helfen Ihnen bei der Einhaltung der Datenschutzbestimmungen von DSGVO, CCPA und PDPA.
-Weitere Informationen zu diesen Vorschriften finden Sie auf [dieser Seite](https://helpx.adobe.com/de/campaign/kb/campaign-privacy-overview.html#whatisgdpr).
+For more on these different regulations, see [this section](../../start/using/privacy-management.md#privacy-management-regulations).

 <!--* **GDPR** (General Data Protection Regulation) is the European Union’s (EU) privacy law that harmonizes and modernizes data protection requirements.
 GDPR applies to Adobe Campaign customers who hold data for Data Subjects residing in the EU.